- Most DIY client portal solutions become inflexible over time because they're constructed from disconnected components.

 8) A tool to notify clients about their orders

 Most clients want to know what’s going on with their orders, and ideally receive email notifications.
 That means you need their email addresses, a way to send notifications, and something to turn off individual notifications if they don’t want to receive them.
 This adds extra costs as you’ll need a service such as Mailgun to handle the outgoing emails.
-This sets you back at least $35/month if you don’t send more than 50,000 emails per month.
+This sets you back at least $50/month (up from $35 in 2023) if you don’t send more than 50,000 emails per month.

 A very tricky functionality is to allow clients to loop team members in.
 They might need to be cc’d on certain orders, and be able to reply to orders as well.